MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_01_ManageUserRoles.md

 7. When complete, select **Save**.
 8. At the top of the screen click `Home > Contoso Marketing > User >` **Raul Razo**
+# RobertS --> Note that we at this point the Domain / Tenant name is just Contoso, not Contoso Marketing in the Skillable platform.

-9. Notice that the license has been assigned.
+10. Notice that the license has been assigned.